dgaydukov/cert-spring5/files/spring5.md

 default param - required - in this case nothing happens. mandatory - throw exception if method was called from non-transactioanl method require_new - open new transaction (so we have nested tx)

+Don't confuse
+`javax.transaction.Transactional` - java EE7 annotation, but since spring3 also supported,
+with `org.springframework.transaction.annotation.Transactional` - has more options and will always execute the right way.

 There are 2 types of transactions:
 * Local - work with single resource (single db) and either commit or rollback